italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 **Step 6**: The Wallet Instance, through the operating system, creates a pair of Cryptographic Hardware Keys and stores the corresponding Cryptographic Hardware Key Tag in local storage once the following requirements are met:

-   1. It MUST ensure that Cryptographic Hardware Keys do not already exist, if they exist and the Wallet is in the initialization phase they MUST be deleted.
+   1. It MUST ensure that Cryptographic Hardware Keys do not already exist.
+If they do exist and the Wallet is in the initialization phase, they MUST be deleted.
    2. It MUST generate a pair of asymmetric Elliptic Curve keys (Cryptographic Hardware Keys) via a local WSCD.
    3. It SHOULD obtain a unique identifier (Cryptographic Hardware Key Tag) for the generated Cryptographic Hardware Keys from the operating system.
 If the operating system permits specifying a tag during the creation of keys, then a random string for the Cryptographic Hardware Key Tag MUST be selected.
 This random value MUST be collision-resistant and unpredictable to ensure security.
 To achieve this, consider using a cryptographic hash function or a secure random number generator provided by the operating system or a reputable cryptographic library.
-   4. If the previous points are satisfied, It MUST store the Cryptographic Hardware Key Tag in a local storage.
+   4. If the previous points are satisfied, it MUST store the Cryptographic Hardware Key Tag in local storage.

 .. note::

     **WSCD**: The Wallet Instance MAY use a local WSCD for key generation on devices that support this feature.
-On Android devices, Strongbox is RECOMMENDED, Trusted Execution Environment (TEE) SHOULD be used only when Strongbox is unavailable.
+On Android devices, Strongbox is RECOMMENDED; Trusted Execution Environment (TEE) SHOULD be used only when Strongbox is unavailable.
 For iOS devices, Secure Elements (SE) SHOULD be used.
 Given that each OEM offers a distinct SDK for accessing the local WSCD, the discussion hereafter will address this topic in a general context.

-**Step 7**: The Wallet Instance uses the Device Integrity Service, providing a "challenge" and the Cryptographic Hardware Key Tag to acquire the Key Attestation.
+**Step 7**: The Wallet Instance uses the Device Integrity Service, providing the "challenge" and the Cryptographic Hardware Key Tag to acquire the Key Attestation.

 .. note::

-    **Device Integrity Service**: In this section the Device Integrity Service is considered as it is provided by device manufacturers.
+    **Device Integrity Service**: In this section, the Device Integrity Service is considered as it is provided by device manufacturers.
 This service allows the verification of a key being securely stored within the device's hardware through a signed object.
-Additionally, it offers the verifiable proof that a specific Wallet Instance is authentic, unaltered, and in its original state using a specialized signed document made for this scope.
+Additionally, it offers verifiable proof that a specific Wallet Instance is authentic, unaltered, and in its original state using a specialized signed document made for this purpose.

-    The service also incorporates details in the signed object, such as the device type, model, app version, operating system version, bootloader status, and other relevant information to assess the device has not been compromised.
+    The service also incorporates details in the signed object, such as the device type, model, app version, operating system version, bootloader status, and other relevant information to assess whether the device has been compromised.
 For Android, the DIS is represented by *Key Attestation*, a feature supported by *StrongBox Keymaster*, which is a physical HSM installed directly on the motherboard, and the *TEE* (Trusted Execution Environment), a secure area of the main processor. *Key Attestation* aims to provide a way to strongly determine if a key pair is hardware-backed, what the properties of the key are, and what constraints are applied to its usage.
-Developers can leverage its functionality through the *Play Integrity API*.For Apple devices, the DIS is represented by *DeviceCheck*, which provides a framework and server interface to manage device-specific data securely. *DeviceCheck* is used in combination with the *Secure Enclave*, a dedicated HSM integrated into Apple's SoCs. *DeviceCheck* can be used to attest the integrity of the device, apps, and/or encryption keys generated on the device, ensuring they were created in a secure environment like *Secure Enclave*.
+Developers can leverage its functionality through the *Play Integrity API*.
+For Apple devices, the DIS is represented by *DeviceCheck*, which provides a framework and server interface to manage device-specific data securely. *DeviceCheck* is used in combination with the *Secure Enclave*, a dedicated HSM integrated into Apple's SoCs. *DeviceCheck* can be used to attest to the integrity of the device, apps, and/or encryption keys generated on the device, ensuring they were created in a secure environment like *Secure Enclave*.
 Developers can leverage *DeviceCheck* functionality by using the framework itself.
     These services, specifically developed by the manufacturer, are integrated within the Android or iOS SDKs, eliminating the need for a predefined endpoint to access them.
 Additionally, as they are specifically developed for mobile architecture, they do not need to be registered as Federation Entities through national registration systems.
-    For Apple devices *Secure Enclave* is available since the iPhone 5s (2013).
+    *Secure Enclave* has been available on Apple devices since the iPhone 5s (2013).
-    For Android devices, the inclusion of **Strongbox Keymaster** may vary by each smartphone manufacturer, who decides whether to include it or not.
+    For Android devices, the inclusion of **Strongbox Keymaster** may vary by manufacturer, who decides whether to include it or not.

 **Step 8**: The Device Integrity Service performs the following actions: